PocketLLM/hivpn/README.md

 1. On first launch the app loads `assets/servers.json` to populate the server catalogue.
 2. Users tap **Connect**, triggering a rewarded ad via `RewardedAdService`.
 A successful reward unlocks a 60-minute session.
-3. The session controller stores the tunnel metadata (`start`, `duration`, `serverId`) in SharedPreferences and the WireGuard private key in secure storage.
+3. The session controller stores a lightweight `SessionMeta` (server id/name, country code, monotonic start/duration) in SharedPreferences and the WireGuard private key in secure storage; full configs never leave memory.
-4. A persistent countdown updates from monotonic wall-clock math; if the app is backgrounded or relaunched, the countdown restores from persisted state.
+4. A persistent countdown updates from the platform monotonic clock; if the app is backgrounded or relaunched, the countdown restores from persisted state without wall-clock drift.
 5. After 60 minutes the controller disconnects and prompts the user to watch another ad.

 Manual disconnects stop the tunnel immediately; remaining time is discarded.